Orange Chocolate Hot Cross Buns

 chocolate orange hot cross buns

-• Flour – All-purpose flour can be used, but ensure it’s one with a protein level of at least 11%.
+• All purpose flour – All-purpose flour can be used, but ensure it’s one with a protein level of at least 11%.
 Bread flour can also be used.
 If kneading by hand, a flour with a higher protein level is easier.

 • Cocoa powder – You can use natural cocoa powder or dutch-processed cocoa powder.